Donate

 Concerns regarding lost dogs should be referred to the Rural Municipality or Town Office with jurisdiction over the area where the dog lives or was found.
 The RHS may accept pets from outside of the City of Regina as space permits.
 Please call (306) 543-6363 ext.
 196 before bringing a dog to our facility.
 Pets in distress due to illness, injury or weather-related distress will be accepted regardless of their location.

 The purpose of the Wait ‘Til 8 Program is to enlist community support to keep high-risk animals out of the animal shelter until they are ready to enter a path toward adoption.
 Through this lifesaving program, Good Samaritans who find one or more infant kittens/puppies have the opportunity to provide them with foster care until they are approximately 8 weeks of age – old enough to be spayed or neutered, vaccinated and made available for adoption.
-The RHS provides all the essential supplies and training foster care providers need to be successful.
-As an added bonus, volunteer caregivers may officially adopt their foster(s) at a discounted rate which includes vaccination, spay/neuter surgery, and tattoo/microchip.
+The RHS provides all essential supplies and training foster care providers need to be successful.
+As an added bonus, volunteer caregivers may officially adopt their foster(s) at a discounted rate which includes vaccination, spay/neuter surgery, tattoo/microchip.

 For more information, please contact the RHS at (306) 543-6363 ext.
 196